My Grandmother's Rhubarb Cobbler

 Preheat oven to 350° F.

-Toss the rhubarb with 1/2 cup of sugar and the cornstarch.
+Toss the rhubarb with 1/2 cup sugar and cornstarch.
 Arrange the rhubarb in an 8- by 8-inch casserole dish.
 (You may dot this with a little butter if you like!)

 Drop the batter onto the fruit.
 Bake for about 35 minutes or until the fruit is bubbly and the topping is golden.